netdata/netdata/README.md

 ### 4. **Connect your Parents to Netdata Cloud** :cloud:

-   Optionally, sign-up to Netdata Cloud and claim your Netdata Parents.
+   Optionally, [sign-in](https://app.netdata.cloud/sign-in) to [Netdata Cloud](https://www.netdata.cloud/) and claim your Netdata Parents.

    When your parents are connected to Netdata Cloud, you can (on top of the above):